-The Battle of the Egadi Islands (10th March 241 BC) is the only known ancient naval battlefield.
-Fought 3 nautical miles west of Sicily, the battle was the final naval engagement of the First Punic War.
-Today, the site is internationally significant as the earliest assemblage of Roman Republican and Carthaginian warship remains and military equipment.
-A marine protected area (MPA) encompasses the site, but since it lies offshore, traditional ship-based monitoring provides limited protection to threats such as fishing damage and looting.
-Advances in remote sensing and satellite imagery analysis offer a solution.
-Partnering with MAST and OceanMind, through the Maritime Observatory partnership, the global leader in marine monitoring, this project will apply cutting-edge methods and technology to help protect the Egadi MPA and develop a capacity-building white paper for the Honor Frost Foundation (HFF) website that will aid researchers and heritage managers in the HFF region.
+Many maritime archaeological sites face threats due to unauthorised salvage, treasure hunting, and souvenir collecting.
+The Battle of the Egadi Islands (241 BC) is the only known ancient naval battlefield and the site was discovered following a Carabinieri raid recovering artefacts.
+A marine protected area (MPA) was created to preserve the site, but MPAs remain susceptible to heritage crime due to challenges with traditional monitoring methods.
+Advances in satellite imagery, AIS, and machine learning offer potential for the protection of in situ cultural heritage, advancing the aims of the 2001 UNESCO Convention.
+Partnering with MAST and OceanMind, through the Maritime Observatory partnership, the global leader in marine monitoring, this project will apply cutting-edge methods and technology to the Egadi MPA to develop a capacity-building white paper for the Honor Frost Foundation (HFF) website that will aid researchers and heritage managers in the HFF region.

 OceanMind is a not-for-profit organization based in the UK with a mission to deliver actionable insights into human activity at sea.
 We work confidentially in partnership with governments, NGOs and businesses, providing leading maritime intelligence, capacity building, and strategic support to enhance governance and sustainability in the marine environment.